For this post, we have created a minimalist gifting guide.

 When it comes to gifting from the perspective of a minimalist, the goal is usually to find ways to give something that is not a physical item, if we can help it.
 One concern is the item will just get ‘lost in mix’.

 Just like shopping in day to day life, minimalists are very mindful, conscious consumers.
 They stay very aware of how they spend their time and money, and it reflects in their gifting style as well.

-With this in mind, we have set up The Three Principles of Minimalist Gifting to help navigate through ideas in order to find the perfect, meaningful gifts for your loved ones.
+With this in mind, we are including The Three Principles of Minimalist Gifting in this gifting guide to help you find the perfect, meaningful gifts for your loved ones.
 These principles are Time, Choice, and Experience.

 The Gift of Time

 The Gift of Time can either be about saving them time, or giving them some of your time.

 This type of gift goes much deeper than it looks on the surface..

 When your gift saves them time, you are really giving them more time to spend with their loved ones, and more time to pursue the things they enjoy.
 In other words, more time to live their life.